bdqnghi/bdqnghi.github.io/index.md

 More details about the projects I am working on can be found [here](/research/).

 ## News
+- February-2019: Our paper "Towards Zero Knowledge Learning for Cross Language API Mappings" has been accepted at <a href="https://2019.icse-conferences.org/track/icse-2019-ACM-Student-Research" target="_blank">ICSE 2019, Montreal, Canada, ACM Student Research Competition Track (SRC)</a>.

-- 30-Nov-2018: Our paper "Bilateral Dependency Neural Networks for Cross-Language Algorithm Classification" has been accepted at <a href="https://saner2019.github.io/" target="_blank">SANER 2019, Hangzhou, China</a>.
+- Nov-2018: Our paper "Bilateral Dependency Neural Networks for Cross-Language Algorithm Classification" has been accepted at <a href="https://saner2019.github.io/" target="_blank">SANER 2019, Hangzhou, China</a>.
-- 20-Feb-2018: Our paper "Hierarchical Learning of Cross-Language Mappings through Distributed Vector Representations for Code" has received the <a href="https://www.icse2018.org/info/awards" target="_blank"> ACM SIGSOFT Distinguished Paper Award</a>.
+- Feb-2018: Our paper "Hierarchical Learning of Cross-Language Mappings through Distributed Vector Representations for Code" has received the <a href="https://www.icse2018.org/info/awards" target="_blank"> ACM SIGSOFT Distinguished Paper Award</a>.
-- 20-Oct-2017: Our paper "Hierarchical Learning of Cross-Language Mappings through Distributed Vector Representations for Code" has been accepted at <a href="https://www.icse2018.org/" target="_blank">ICSE 2018, Gothenburg, Sweden</a>.
+- Oct-2017: Our paper "Hierarchical Learning of Cross-Language Mappings through Distributed Vector Representations for Code" has been accepted at <a href="https://www.icse2018.org/" target="_blank">ICSE 2018, Gothenburg, Sweden, New Ideas and Emerging Technologies Results Track (NIER)</a>.